-For links to a telephone number, the prefix to be used is "such:" followed by the telephone number expressed with its code.
-In France, the code to use is +33.
-For other countries, here is the list of international telephone codes.
+For links pointing to a telephone number, the prefix to be used is "tel:" followed by the telephone number and its area code.
+In France, the prefix to use is +33.
+For other countries, here is the list of international phone codes.
 To add the code to a national telephone number (10 digits), simply replace the first zero ("0") with the appropriate international code.
 Links to phone numbers are very useful on smartphones.

 HTML links to fax numbers

-The prefix to be used is "fax:" As for links to telephone numbers, the fax number used must begin with the international code.
+The prefix to be used is "fax:" As with links to telephone numbers, the fax number used must begin with the international dialling code.

 HTML links to Skype accounts

-The prefix to use to make a link to a Skype Name is "callto:", which is used to launch Skype, the popular instant messaging and video calling software, on computers and mobile devices on which the application is installed.
+The prefix to use when linking to a Skype Name is "callto:" These links launch Skype, the popular instant messaging and video calling software, on computers and mobile devices where it is installed.

 HTML links to TeamSpeak 3 servers

-It is also possible to create links for TeamSpeak 3 software with the information of the target server as parameters.
-By default, the link used must consist of the server address and port.
+It is also possible to create links for the TeamSpeak 3 software with the information of the target server as parameters.
+By default, the link used must be composed of the server address and the port of the server.
 But it is possible to pass many more parameters in this URL, as shown below.

-As with links to email addresses, links to a TeamSpeak server may contain settings.
-These parameters are as follows:
+As with links pointing to email addresses, links pointing to a TeamSpeak server can contain settings.
+These settings are as follows:

-- port: Number of the port to use to connect to the server
+- port: Number of the port to be used to connect to the server.

 - token: Connection key